 The absolutely stunning co-work-millennial-glamazon-swap-meet space in Hollywood is here for any type or size holiday party your agency requires.
 With a ground-floor auditorium and two separate outside patios (one being on the roof), the hardest part is actually choosing which space you want.
 The food comes from the full, on-site restaurant and it’s actually very good.

 Ahh, The Bazaar.
 That beautiful place where you can spend a sh*t ton of money and get a syringe of caprese squirted into the back of your mouth. ’Tis the season indeed.
-Though ridiculously over-the-top, this shrine to gastronomy at the SLS Hotel is a great place to throw a holiday party, especially for excitable CAA agents.
-The space is actually massive and Greg from Theatrical is going to lose his mind once those chocolate pop rocks hit the back of his tongue.
+Though ridiculously over-the-top, this gastronomy shrine at the SLS Hotel is a great place to throw a holiday party, especially for excitable CAA agents.
+The space is massive and Greg from Theatrical is going to lose his mind once those chocolate pop rocks hit the back of his tongue.

 Capacity: Terrace for up to 40.
 Rojo for up to 100.
 Blanca for up to 100.
 Bar Centro for up to 90.
 Patisserie for up to 60.
 SAAM for up to 40.
 675 for entire buyout.